yijiazho/movie-search/README.md

-# text-check
+# Movie search
-A text check project with both frontend and backend
+A movie search project with frontend, backend and database